jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3.md

 <!-- and order which is excited by inanimated as well as by animated objects -->

-> *To Social Superphysics, this moral sense is the invisible hand.
-In Buddhism, it is prajna-paramita which lets conscious entities perceive the dharma.
+{{< n n="*To Social Superphysics, this moral sense is the invisible hand.
+In Buddhism, it is prajna-paramita which lets conscious entities perceive the dharma." >}}

 <!-- 33 There is another system which bases the origin of our moral feelings on sympathy, different from mine.